NPP not using National Cathedral funds for 2020 campaign – Board of Trustees

 Source: Class FM

-According to him, neither President Nana Addo Dankwa Akufo-Addo nor any member of the NPP, is a signatory to the account of the National Cathedral, and, so, expressed amazement at the allegation.
+According to him, neither President Nana Akufo-Addo nor any member of the NPP is a signatory to the account of the National Cathedral, and, so, expressed amazement at the allegation.

 “It is not true, it is not possible, it is absolutely false, and the construction of the cathedral has started”, he said to debunk claims that the site had been left idle and, thus, overgrown by weeds.